markmni/bucket/README.markdown

 The container is passed to factories, so it can resolve further dependencies.

-Bucket also supports callbacks for factories.
-This isn't very useful at the moment, but once PHP 5.3 is released, you can use anonymous functions for registering factories:
+Bucket also supports callbacks for factories, so you can use anonymous functions for registering factories:

-    // Requires php 5.3+
     $factory = new StdClass();
     $factory->new_pdo = function($container) {
       return new PDO("mysql:host=localhost;dbname=addressbook", "root", "secret");